Follow me on Twitter @RobShmerling

 - There was no connection between broken bones in the arms or legs and the risk of MS.

 A study of this type cannot prove that a potential trigger (head injury) actually caused the condition of interest (MS).
 We can only say there is a possible link.
-But we do have data to suggest that there is a link, and likely not a link with other types of injuries.
 We might later learn that the connection isn’t between concussions and MS at all, but rather some other factor (such as a drug or other treatment) that is more common among those with head injuries.

 Still, these findings are hard to ignore and could represent one more reason we should all be concerned about head injuries to the developing brain.

-Additional studies are needed, both to replicate these findings and to figure out just how trauma can trigger an autoimmune disease.
-These studies can also provide clues as to whether trauma might trigger other autoimmune diseases as well.
+Additional studies are needed, both to replicate these findings and to figure out just how trauma might trigger an autoimmune disease.
+These studies can also provide clues as to whether trauma could trigger other autoimmune diseases as well.
 If we gain a better understanding of how autoimmune conditions develop and how to prevent them, these conditions could become a bit less scary.